Info & Rules

 2014 – Present – organizer of the Official Italian Tango Championship.

 2015 – Present – organizer of the Metropolitano Tango Championship held in Italy.

-Former judge in many international competitions, former head organizer of the European Tango championship.
+Current head organizer of the European Tango championship.

 - Vanessa Villalba & Facundo Piñero – One of tangos most sought after couple.
 Judges, maestros and performers all around the world, responsible for many of the finalists/winners of the mundial championship.

 - Sabrina & Ruben Veliz (Los Veliz) – recognized as masters of masters they have trained many of tango’s most talented dancers.
 Participated in most famous festivals around the world.
 They have been judges of many tango championships around the world including world tango championship.

 - Clarisa Aragon & Jonathan Saavedra – 2015 tango de pista world tango champions.
 Highly accomplished in competition, judged and performed at prestigious tango events all over the world.